pinkkila/stories/guide/cicd-guide.md

 ![img_3.png](cicd-guide-img/img14.png)

-- You can check from the "Additional configuration" that the port is correct.
+- Ensure the port (default 5432 for PostgreSQL) is correct in the *Additional configuration* section (not open in the screenshot).

 ![img_4.png](cicd-guide-img/img15.png)